By: Sandra Liliana Ostos - Director of Quality and Environmental Management.

 By adhering to top-notch quality standards and obtaining key certifications like FSSC 22000, managing allergens, and ensuring rigorous laboratory practices, brands can ensure product excellence and build significant consumer trust.

 During my years at the plant and the operations, I picked up a few insights about market certifications and concerns.
-Keep on reading as I share with you what I've learned and to learn more about our quest for chocolate excellence through a rigorous quality control process.
+Keep on reading as we share with you what we've learned on our quest for chocolate excellence through rigorous quality control processes.

 Let’s begin defining…